zullicm/react-hooks-fetch-crud-lab/README.md

-When the user clicks the 'View Questions' button, a list of all the questions should show up (from deliverable 1). _When the delete button is clicked_, the question should be removed from the list.
+When the user clicks the 'View Questions' button, a list of all the questions should show up (from deliverable 1). _When the delete button is clicked_, the question should be removed from the list by updating state.
 It should _also_ be deleted on the server.

 Make sure to include the **id** of the question you're trying to delete in your request's url!